 Rainforest Alliance and UTZ are merging.
 Both certification programs will continue until the new certification program is established in 2019.
 RSPO Roundtable for Sustainable Palm Oil (RSPO) is a non-profit organisation that has developed a set of environmental and social criteria which companies must comply with in order to produce Certified Sustainable Palm Oil (CSPO).
 RTRS Roundtable for Responsible Soy (RTRS) is an organization that promotes responsible production, processing and trading of soy on a global level.
 It has created the RTRS Standard for Responsible Soy Production for certification of soy production that is socially equitable, economically feasible and environmentally sound.
-Sustainable Agriculture Network (SAN) The Sustainable Agriculture Network (SAN) is a coalition of non-profit conservation organisations in America, Africa, Europe and Asia promoting the environmental and social sustainability of agricultural activities through the development of standards for best practices, certification and training for rural farmers.
-Circular economy A circular economy is an alternative to a traditional linear economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life.
+Sustainable Agriculture The Sustainable Agriculture Network (SAN) is a coalition of non-profit Network (SAN) conservation organisations in America, Africa, Europe and Asia ive ework (or iiv) promoting the environmental and social sustainability of agricultural activities through the development of standards for best practices, certification and training for rural farmers.
+Circular acan amy A circular economy is an alternative to a traditional linear Circular economy · · economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life.
 Recyclable Consumer packaging material that can be recycled through kerbside recycling services available to most households in Australia and New Zealand.
 Recycled content ISO 14021 defines recycled content as the proportion, by mass, of recycled material in a product or packaging.
 Only pre-consumer and post-consumer materials shall be considered as recycled content.
 Pre- consumer materials are those diverted from the waste stream during a manufacturing process.
 Post-consumer materials are those generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product.
 FSC certified Forest Stewardship Council (FSC) is a global non-profit organisation setting standards for sustainable forest management.
 FSC certification and its label gives consumers confidence that the paper/board products they buy has come from a forest and supply chain that is responsibly managed.
 PEFC certified Programme for the Endorsement of Forest Certification (PEFC) is a global non-profit organisation promoting sustainable forest management through independent third party certification.
+I manage market and a basis of an income.